ishaan-arya/wake-me-up/README.md

 ## What's next for Wake Me Up
 We believe that "Wake Me Up" is a unique, and revolutionary application.
 Hence, we want to continue to develop the application and hopefully release it into app stores for users to download.
-In doing so, we hope the will make the world a happier and more productive place.
+In doing so, we hope the will make the world a happier and more productive place!

 ## Images of Application